radiofreejohn/ethereum-blocks/README.md

 `yarn install && yarn codegen && yarn build`

 Configurerd to deploy to [Goldsky](https://goldsky.com), but should work with other subgraph providers.

+# Configuration

+Make sure to edit:
+- prune: set this to the number of blocks to keep behind the head block of the chain, I refer to this as N.
+- startBlock: this can be the most recent block to make indexing fast, or the startBlock-N blocks to index the past N blocks.
+- network: this should work on any EVM network, so change the network to match the network you want to index blocks for.